heyjuvi/shady/README.md

 ## Flatpak

-In order to build a flatpak of Shady, run the following command:
+In order to build a flatpak of Shady, you need to have an up-to-date GNOME Sdk and Platform installed.
+Then run the following command:

 ``` bash
 flatpak-builder build-dir org.hasi.shady.json